thoughtworks/talisman/global_install_scripts/Readme.md

 1. ask you for the base dir of all your repos, find all git repos inside it and remove talisman hooks
 2. remove talisman hook from .git-template
-3. remove talisman from the central install location ($HOME/.talisman/bin)
+3. remove talisman from the central install location ($HOME/.talisman/bin) You will have to manually remove TALISMAN_HOME from your environment variables